A woman attending a festival with service dog and guide cane

 Doing even more for visitors with visual impairments?
 By means of a "meet & feel" they can get acquainted with the decor, performers and, for example, costumes beforehand.

-Extra focus on accessibility in Arnhem in 2024
+A Focus on Accessibility in Arnhem in 2024

-Cultuur Academy, Apcg and municipality of Arnhem join hands in 2024 to boost improving accessibility to events and festivals.
+In 2024, Cultuur Academy, Apcg, and the City of Arnhem will join forces to give a boost to efforts to improve accessibility at events and festivals.